 Pennsylvania uses two categories of vehicle ownership – joint owners with right of survivorship and tenants in common dictate that relationship – on certificates of title to prove vehicle ownership.
 When the owner dies, procedures and fees to transfer a vehicle's title to a new owner vary according to ownership category, the deceased's relationship to the heir and the probate status of the will, if applicable.
 The commonwealth's Department of Transportation, PennDOT, administers vehicle title transfers.
 Here's how to transfer a car with the help of the PA MV-39 form.

 Sharing ownership of a vehicle in Pennsylvania makes a title transfer simple when one owner dies.
 Submitting a completed DMV Form MV-39 Notification of Assignment/Correction of Vehicle Title Upon Death of Owner, the original death certificate and $50 title fee suffice to get a new title showing the surviving owner's name.
 However, if the surviving owner is the deceased's spouse, no fee is charged.
-If the couple divorced before the death, the surviving spouse must transfer the title as a "tenant in common" unless the divorce decree states otherwise.

 Video of the Day